-- 8.1 Employees are not entitled to compensation for lost tips or commissions. - 8.2 For Employees paid on a commission or with tips, the hourly rate of pay is the base wage that Employee receives or the applicable minimum wage, whichever is greater. - 8.3 For Employees who are 100% commission based, take the average annual amount paid in commission and calculate the weekly and hourly averages from the example in 7.1.4.
-For new Employees, use the average monthly commission for the number of months the Employee has been engaged with the Employer and calculate the average hourly rate. - 8.4 For Employees whose rate of pay fluctuates within a single job title depending on what duties they are performing for the Employer, the hourly ESST rate is the standard hourly rate for the Employee. - Example: Richard is paid \$15.00 per hour as a grocer, but sometimes receives a "premium" rate of \$3.50 per hour extra for operating a forklift.
+- 8.1 Employees are not entitled to compensation for lost tips or commissions when they use ESST.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.04(c)(1).) - 8.2 For Employees paid on commission or with tips, the standard hourly rate of pay is the base wage that the Employee receives or the applicable minimum wage, whichever is greater.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.04(c) and §224.03.)

+- 8.3 For Employees who are 100% commission based, take the average annual amount paid in commission and calculate the weekly and hourly averages from the example in 7.1.4.
+For new Employees, use the average monthly commission for the number of months the Employee has been engaged with the Employer and calculate the average standard hourly rate.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.04(c).) - 8.4 For Employees whose rate of pay fluctuates within a single job title depending on what duties they are performing for the Employer, the hourly ESST rate is the standard hourly rate for the Employee.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.04(c).)

+Example: Richard is paid \$15.00 per hour as a grocer, but sometimes receives a "premium" rate of \$3.50 per hour extra for operating a forklift.
 Richard is scheduled to operate the forklift during his next shift but instead calls in sick and uses ESST.
-His ESST is paid out at \$15.00 per hour because that is his standard rate of pay. - 8.5 For Employees whose rate of pay fluctuates between 2 different job titles, their hourly ESST rate is the standard hourly rate for the job they were scheduled to work when they used ESST. - Example: Bianca works 2 different jobs for a small law firm.
+His ESST is paid out at \$15.00 per hour because that is his standard hourly rate of pay.

+8.5 For Employees whose rate of pay fluctuates between 2 different job titles, their hourly ESST rate is the standard hourly rate for the job they were scheduled to work when they used ESST.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.04(c).)

+Example: Bianca works 2 different jobs for a small law firm.
 Bianca regularly works 20 hours per week as a legal secretary and earns a standard rate of \$20 per hour.
 For the other 20 hours per week, she works as a paralegal and earns \$30 per hour.
 Bianca calls in sick for 2 days and uses ESST.
 Both days, she was scheduled to work as a paralegal.
-Her ESST is paid out at a rate of \$30 per hour because this was the standard rate for the time for which scheduled to work as a paralegal. - 8.6 For Employees who are scheduled to work a shift of uncertain length, such as a shift that is defined by business needs rather than a specific number of hours, the Employer may determine payment for ESST based on hours worked by a replacement Employee.
-The replacement Employee either must have worked the same shift or a similar shift.
-The Employer must demonstrate this by way of documentation if there is an investigation.
+Her ESST is paid out at a rate of \$30 per hour because this was the standard hourly rate for the time for which scheduled to work as a paralegal those 2 days.